matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

  - Accept CoAP requests with access token Option stickiness.
 CoAP path enums are optional.
  - Accept DTLS/UDP requests.

+Servers which support low bandwidth can advertise this by the presence of the `m.low_bandwidth` key in the `/versions` response.

 ## Potential issues

 Browsers are currently unsupported due to their inability to send UDP traffic.